dbountouridis/siren/docs/Usage.md

 |          |            |  User-drift: distance covered between the article and user       |
 |          |       +     |  Amount of articles read per iteration per user (session size)       |

+Inside SIREN's code, these functions and parameters are encapsulated in the "Users" class.

 #### Simulation

 By clicking on "Start", and after adjusting the settings for the recommendations/articles/users, the simulation will initiate.
 In order to deal with the cold-start problem, the simulation firsts run a "Control" period where the simulated users read articles without recommendations.
 The state of the simulation (e.g., reading history) after the "Control" is used as the common starting point for the all the recommendation algorithms.